ZhenkaiShou/project/stand alone implementation/NMT/README.md

 ```

 ## Performance
-If you follow the above steps without modifying the hyperparameters, you will see a BLEU score around 20 for the test dataset "tst2012".
-Better score can be achieved by tuning the hyperparameters (e.g. hidden units, learning rate, or even the network layer).
+You will probably get a BLEU score around 20.0 for the test dataset "tst2012" if you follow the above steps without changing the hyperparameters.
+Better score can be achieved by tuning the hyperparameters (number of hidden units, learning rate, etc.).

 ## Reference
 - [Tensorflow Neural Machine Translation Tutorial](https://github.com/tensorflow/nmt)